 The absence of any direct mention of the Seven Universal Hermetic Laws in the Corpus Hermeticum or Tabula Smaragdina is often cited as irrefutable proof they are the invention of the anonymous authors of the Kybalion.
 This notion is completely false, for, as we shall see later on there are many references to these Laws in both texts; so many in fact that to mention them all would turn this article into a catalogue.
 What this omission does prove is the ignorance and laziness of those who make this criticism.
 For even a cursory examination of the Poemander reveals that the foundation of Hermes' teaching is that all that exists—both material and spiritual—is derived from Mind.
 Or, as we may read in the Second Book of the Poemander: "For the Mind being God, Male and Female, Life and Light, brought forth by his Word another Mind or Workman; which being God of the Fire, and the Spirit, fashioned and formed seven other Governors, which in their circles contain the Sensible World, whose Government or disposition is called Fate or Destiny."

 If this does not prove the existence of the first Hermetic Law—called Mentalism—we do not know what proofs will satisfy the sceptics and unbelievers.
-We are reminded of the 20th century British occultist, Dion Fortune who, in one of her books, says that the greatest occult secrets can be shouted from the rooftops without anyone being any the wiser.
+We are reminded of the 20th century British occultist, Dion Fortune who, in one of her books, stated that the greatest occult secrets can be shouted from the rooftops without anyone being any the wiser.
 The Kybalion proves her point perfectly, as we shall see when we come to examine parts of it as we develop our theme.
 We shall also refer to the Poemander and the Asclepios as well as the Tabula Smaragdina to provide our readers with as complete a view of the Seven Universal Hermetic Laws and their operation as it is possible to do in the limited space and time we have available.

 Before we do so we would like to answer a question which has often been put to us by readers, namely the difference between a 'Law' and a 'Principle.'
 You will recall that the Kybalion refers to Hermes' teachings as 'The Seven Hermetic Principles.'
 So why do we call them Laws?
 The dictionary tells us that a Principle is "a fundamental truth or proposition..." whereas a Law is "the principles and regulations established in a community..."
 On the face of it this suggests the two words are interchangeable.
 Science, however, regards a Law as something which tells us how things work, such as the laws of electrical conductivity and resistance, and a Principle as a proposition arising from the activity of known laws.
 The principle of relativity and the so-called law of gravity are examples of this difference.
 However, it is only fair to point out that there is no more consistent usage of these words among scientists than there is among occultists.
 Since the Seven Universal Hermetic Laws tell us how the Universe and everything in it, works, we think that Law is a more correct word than Principle in this instance.
 Moreover, the Higher and lower selves discussed in several of our articles are Principles compelled to obey certain Laws, such as the laws of Evolution and Reincarnation.
 People talk of the Laws of Nature but the Principles of government.
 To recap, a Law is a fixed and unchanging proposition which applies to all things and beings without exception.
 A Principle is a thing or being which is subject to Law and therefore liable to change in the degree it either cooperates with or opposes it.
 Hence a mind may devolve as well as evolve.
-These distinctions are subtle but important ones which we hope will clear up any misconceptions in the minds of our readers.
+These distinctions are subtle but important ones which we hope will clear up any lingering misconceptions in the minds of our readers.

 Let us preface our investigation of the Sublime Laws Hermes revealed with his own words as we find them set down in John Everard's edition of The Divine Pymander.
-You may recall we ended our previous afterword with the first sentence of this passage.
+You may recall we ended our previous afterword about Dr Doreal's tablets with the first sentence of this passage.
 We now quote the whole of it.
-"Whither are you carried, O Men, drunken with drinking strong Wine of Ignorance?
+"Whither are you carried, O Men, drunken with drinking the strong Wine of Ignorance?
 Which seeing you cannot bear, why do you vomit it up again?
 Stand, and be sober, and look up again with the Eyes of your heart, and if you cannot all do so, yet do so many as you can.
 For the malice of Ignorance surroundeth all the Earth, and corrupteth the Soul, shut up in the Body, not suffering it to arrive at the Havens of Salvation.
 Suffer not yourselves to be carried with the Great Stream, but stem the tide you that can lay hold of the Haven of Safety, and make your full course towards it.
 Seek one that may lead you by the hand, and conduct you to the door of Truth and Knowledge, where the clear Light is that is pure from Darkness, where there is not one drunken, but all are sober, and in their heart look up to Him, whose pleasure it is to be seen.
 For He cannot be heard with ears, nor seen with eyes, nor expressed in words; but only in mind and heart can He be known."